jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 ----

-I use the :ref:`truth table` to build a **Traffic Light** that changes color based on a timer, if the inputs are
+I want to make a **Traffic Light** that changes color based on a timer, if the inputs are

 * what color is the light now?
 * is the timer done?

-Here is the truth table for the traffic light
+Here is the :ref:`truth table` for the traffic light

 ================  ==============  =================
 current light     timer done      show